 - Am I at risk of complications from this condition?

-- What is the risk that this problem will recur in the future?
+- What is the risk that this problem will happen again after treatment?

 - Do I need to follow any restrictions?